avacore1337/queueSystem/README.md

-Currenly running on queue.csc.kth.se

-This is the new Queue application for KTH.
-Its task is to replace qwait.csc.kth.se.
+This is an active project for developing a queuesystem for the computer labs at KTH.
+It is curruntly in somewhat of a beta status but since the previous systems (Sima and Qwait) failed very suddenly it is currently in quite heavy use since it's the only one that works.
+A wider release for the rest of KTH is intended for spring 2016.

-It is still under development but it is running live as of September 2015.
+Currenly running on queue.csc.kth.se as of September 2015.

-Installation guide:
+Installation guide for testing:
 First of, local installs will work badly since the KTH-login system won't work unless your ip is on the whitelist and they won't just add you without a good reason.